 Occupational Pensions Defence Union

 OPDU is a provider of professional indemnity and liabilities insurance to pension trustees, administrators and sponsoring employers.
-With over 800 schemes insured, OPDU is recognised as a market leading provider, bringing peace of mind, protection and best practice advice to members with both large and small schemes.
+With protected schemes assets of over £125 billion OPDU is recognised as a market leading provider, bringing peace of mind, protection and best practice advice to members with both large and small schemes.

 From protection for maladministration, errors and omissions, regulatory fines and ombudsman complaints, to legal costs for defence, prosecution or other litigation, OPDU offers a broad range of cover that can be tailored to each pension scheme.
 An Advisory Council elected by its members ensures that OPDU also adds additional value through risk management and loss prevention expertise.